 The following procedures will be followed at all times:

-- a.
-When a parent/legal guardian picks up the child (ren), they are to sign the child (ren) out.
-Beckoning or waiving for the child (ren) to come out to the car is not acceptable. - b.
+a.
+When a parent/legal guardian picks up the child(ren), they are to sign the child(ren) out.
 Identification may be requested.

 When an unauthorized person picks up a child, the following procedures will be followed: